About Great Ocean Road Health

 Communities in Lorne, Apollo Bay and the Surf Coast

 deserve access to high quality health care, close to home.

-Over the past three years, increased collaboration and integration between Lorne Community Hospital and Otway Health have delivered better health outcomes for our communities.
+Over the past five years, increased collaboration and integration between Lorne Community Hospital and Otway Health have delivered better health outcomes for our communities.
 It has strengthened the general practices, fostered closer relationships between staff and enhanced clinical capability.

 Operating as a single entity facilitates our health services to meet the growing health care needs of the community and remain financially sustainable for the future.

 Great Ocean Road Health will not only retain all local hospital names, services and staffing levels, but strengthen current services and increase access to new ones.
 This will mean more robust, readily available health care for Lorne and Apollo Bay into the future.

 Great Ocean Road Health Lorne Campus (formally Lorne Community Hospital) was established over 50 years ago and is highly valued and respected by the local community.

 The current Lorne Campus was officially opened in 2006 and has been completely re-developed on its original site.
 It provides a modern work environment which is well equipped with current technology and equipment.
 A broad range of services include: Aged Residential, Acute Hospital, Emergency, Community Health, Home Nursing, Medical, Rehabilitation and Palliative Care.

 The Lorne Campus is located in the township of Lorne on the Great Ocean Road, within one hour travel from the major centres of Geelong and Colac and 2 hours from Melbourne.
 Lorne is an idyllic location on the Surf Coast which boasts spectacular coastal scenery, renowned surfing spots and beautiful white sandy beaches.
 Lorne also boasts a spirited arts community, boutique shopping strip filled with cafes, gift stores and eateries.